Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Effectively establish and maintain contact with any type of client

-• Skillfully determine the emotional levels in communication with a partner and adapt the sales process based on the information received about the client and his condition.
+• Skillfully determine emotional levels in communication with a partner and adapt the sales process based on the information received about the client and his condition.

-Public speeches and presentations
+Public speaking and presentations

 Ideal manifestations of competence: